If you want respondents to choose which set of questions they answer, use skip logic so only relevant blocks appear. Transition rules let you:

 - make quizzes more dynamic and engaging,

-- even build simple “shopping cart”‑style flows.
+- build simple “pick your topics” or cart-style flows.

 In this example, the first question lets the respondent select which vegetables they want to rate.